 Over the summer a group of incarcerated teens came together to share how the juvenile justice system is broken and the reality of being an incarcerated youth.
 A project of Art 180 called Performing Statistics created a space where incarcerated youth can share their experiences.
 Performing Statistics partnered with artists mentors teachers and other advocates to allowed teens to share their experiences through powerful art from virtual reality, rap, to murals.

 I speak from experience.
-My natural hair was often viewed as a distraction to my White counterparts.
-Being the only Black child in the whole grade, I was disciplined for actions my White counterparts engaged in.
-My White teachers gave me negative attention or no attention at all.
-They accused me of threatening a White girl, and being aggressive for defending myself from bullying and harassment when I was as young as nine years old.
-Feeling unaccepted by my White peers and profiled by my teachers, I internalized the idea that my Blackness wasn’t desirable.
+My natural hair was often viewed as a distraction to my white counterparts.
+Being the only Black child in the whole grade, I was disciplined for actions my white counterparts engaged in.
+My white teachers gave me negative attention or no attention at all.
+They accused me of threatening to kill a white girl, and being aggressive for defending myself from bullying and harassment when I was as young as nine years old.
+Feeling unaccepted by my white peers and profiled by my teachers, I internalized the idea that my Blackness wasn’t desirable.
 I lost my desire to thrive and excel in school which made me more susceptible to school push out.

 Recently a decision was made to put more cops in Chesterfield County Schools to end school shootings.
 But what does that mean for Black students who have to choose between their safety and their education?
 Does this mean that more Black students will be violently flipped, dragged and body slammed by those whose job it is to serve and protect?